 Petra by Day

 The next morning we were up early for a full day of exploration.
-Meeting outside the entrance some of our group decided to experience the first 800 metres on horseback, a novel mode of transportation that also provides income for local people.
+And trust me, Petra by day is an entirely different experience to Petra at night.
 Walking down the Siq yet again – the very same I had encountered under moonlight 12 hours earlier, could have been on another planet!
 It was such a different experience, seeing the colours and shapes within the rock corridors changing in front of my eyes as the sun changed position in the sky.
 Trees, shrubs and flowers clinging to the sides of the rocks provided bursts of colour against the earthy rocky passageways.

 Petra from above – The secret entrance!